CodyI20/RPG/README.md

 # RPG
-This repo will contain an RPG game demo made in Unity
+This repo contains an RPG game demo made in Unity